MNiko97/AI/README.md

 ## Starting the AI

-First launch `subcribe.py` file subscribe the player to the main server using the `profile.json` file that contains profile data.
+First launch `subcribe.py` file to subscribe the player to the main server using the `profile.json` file that contains profile data.
 Then you can launch `AI_Server.py` that is a small server that host the AI algorithm.